metrodip/metrodip.github.io/harvest/index.md

 title: "Harvest / Ali and Ivan Wedding, Oct 11, 2019"
 layout: page-with-photos
 ---
+We are so incredibly grateful for everyone who was a part of our wedding day: our harvest!

 ## Vendors/Venue

 * Venue: [Riggers Wine Loft](https://www.riggersloftwine.com/)